Medicare Advantage (Part C)

 - Whether you follow the plan's rules, like using network providers.

-- Whether you need extra benefits and if the plan charges for it.
+- Whether you need additional benefits and if the plan charges for it.

 - The plan's yearly limit on your out-of-pocket costs for all medical services.